Hazard (computer architecture): Structural hazards

-A situation in which multiple instructions are ready to enter the execute instruction phase and there is a single ALU (Arithmetic Logic Unit).
-One solution to such resource hazard is to increase available resources, such as having multiple ports into main memory and multiple ALU (Arithmetic Logic Unit) units.
+A situation in which multiple instructions are ready to enter the execution phase but there is a single ALU (Arithmetic Logic Unit).
+One solution to this resource hazard is to increase available resources, by having multiple ports into main memory and multiple ALUs.

 Control hazards (branch hazards or instruction hazards)

-Control hazard occurs when the pipeline makes wrong decisions on branch prediction and therefore brings instructions into the pipeline that must subsequently be discarded.
+Control hazard occurs when the control logic incorrectly predicts which program branch will be taken and therefore brings a sequence of instructions into the pipeline that are subsequently discarded.
 The term branch hazard also refers to a control hazard.